shade appears to not be correctly adding shadows (ISIS v3.2.1)

 Here is the code from GRASS/GDAL:

-#4 Updated by Randolph Kirk over 6 years ago
+#4 Updated by Randolph Kirk almost 7 years ago

 I agree with Trent's assessment that this is essentially a feature of the current implementation.
 As you increase the zenith angle you should see areas of shadow (zero output) appear where the local slope faces away from the Sun, but there will be no cast shadows.